 Billing & Cost Control

-Sogni Intelligence bills creative work in two token types and exposes per-request controls to estimate, cap, and explicitly approve costs before any paid work runs.
+Sogni Intelligence bills both LLM inference (chat and planning tokens) and creative media work in two token types, and exposes per-request controls to estimate, cap, and explicitly approve media costs before any paid work runs.
 This page collects the rules and primitives that appear individually on the chat, durable-run, and workflow endpoints.

 TL;DR: pass